-Overlooking the whole of Almería, the Alcazaba complex is a great place to admire the breathtaking views over the city and its rugged coastline.
-Dating back to the 10th century, the sandstone coloured fortress is divided up into three sections and houses some attractive gardens.
+Proudly overlooking and protecting the city below, the Alcazaba Fortress and its complex of ancient structures is a great place from which to admire breathtaking views of Almería and its rugged coastline.
+Dating back to the 10th century, the sandstone coloured fortress is divided into three sections of impressive historic architecture, and also features a collection of gorgeous gardens.